 This sort of pass or fail methodology provides concise, empirical proof of delivery or non-delivery of goals.
 If the team has been reviewing OKRs on a regular schedule, it’s very likely the grading process will be quick and without surprises.
 That’s because the main purpose of grading OKRs is to provide the impetus to craft new OKRs for the next OKR cycle.

 After quickly grading OKRs, it’s time to reflect.
-Great questions include things like, If we achieved our goal, what added to our success?
+Great questions include: If we achieved our goal, what added to our success?
 If we didn’t accomplish it, what barriers did we encounter?
-And, If we were to rewrite the goal, what would we change?
+If we were to rewrite the goal, what would we change?

 This whole process can be done in front of a whiteboard with your team or using OKR software.